truong21/phubar.github.io/README.md

+# Phu Truong Personal Portfolio

+This is the modified code for my personal website to display my portfolio and resume.

+The template code is taken from Start Bootstrep.
+Further information is described below.

 # [Start Bootstrap - Resume](https://startbootstrap.com/template-overviews/resume/)

 [Resume](https://startbootstrap.com/template-overviews/resume/) is a resume and CV theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).
 This theme features a fixed sidebar with content sections to build a simple, yet elegant resume.